Done the A470 to Brecon? Seen the Stelvio? Ridden in the Picos? Roared round the Dragon Tail?

 Are the Bikes Insured?

 The motorcycles are insured as per local law but in reality this doesn’t mean much.
 Insurance is effectively non-existent here and disputes are normally settled on the spot to mutual satisfaction.
 Our guides are there to help in these unlikely situations.
 Your own travel/personal insurance should cover you for riding a motorcycle of this size in Tajikistan and Kyrgyzstan.
-We take a $500 deposit against any wanton or destructive damage to the bike – but accept that broken mirrors or indicators and minor bumps and scrapes are just part of the experience.
+We take a $500 deposit against any scrapes and scratches, broken mirrors or indicators etc that are caused by drops or falls.
+Anything due purely to the road conditions isn’t your issue.

 Is this really for me?